rust-lang/rust/src/tools/miri/CONTRIBUTING.md

 ### UI testing

 We use ui-testing in Miri, meaning we generate `.stderr` and `.stdout` files for the output produced by Miri.
-You can use `./miri bless` to automatically (re)generate these files when you add new tests or change how Miri presents certain output.
+You can use `./miri test --bless` to automatically (re)generate these files when you add new tests or change how Miri presents certain output.

 Note that when you also use `MIRIFLAGS` to change optimizations and similar, the ui output